 I’ve been laying low since I got home after a month of being away.
 Hibernating, if you will.
 Reveling in the quiet and making coffee without worrying about waking someone.
 Making pancakes over and over.
-Spending lots of quality time with Cookie, the pancake thief.
+Spending lots of quality time with my dog Cookie, the pancake thief.

 It’s been lovely.
 My pancake endeavors have paid off, too.
 I realized the other day that I don’t have a basic pancake recipe on the blog, so here we are.
 Meet my new favorite pancake recipe.
 It’s easy, healthy and vegan, to boot!

 Basically, I reduced my gingerbread pancake recipe to its most essential formula, then I traded almond milk for cow’s milk and olive oil (or coconut oil) for the butter.
 I was concerned that I’d be able to taste olive oil in the finished product, but I really can’t!
 Coconut oil works just as well, but it solidifies on contact with cold ingredients, so olive oil is just the easier choice.

 I tried a “buttermilk” version as well, with almond milk combined with a tablespoon of vinegar and lesser amounts of baking soda and baking powder.
 Even with the vinegar to react with the baking soda, the pancakes tasted terribly bitter.
 I’m still mystified.
 I scratched the buttermilk idea and carried on with one tablespoon baking powder as the leavener, which works great.

 Then I tried omitted the eggs completely, surprisingly without any ill effects.
 Just to be sure, I tried a version with flaxseed to make up for the egg, but it didn’t make any difference.
 The batter gets nice and bubbly thanks to the baking powder, then it fluffs up on contact with the hot cooking surface like flatbreads typically do.